 The next step in the rebranding campaign is understanding what the consumer thinks, understands, and feels about the brand.
 The brand development team identifies everything from the brand image to its essence through market research, including surveys, panels, and social listening.

-With a complete brand understanding, the next step is to explore multiple strategies to present the brand best.
-The internal team and the branding agency in charge of the strategy review these strategies.
-Collectively, we curate a more narrow group of strategies before the creative process and testing begins.
+With a complete brand understanding, the next step is to explore multiple strategies to present the brand in the best way.
+The internal team and the branding agencyย in charge of the strategy review these strategies.
+Collectively, we curate a more narrow group of strategies before the creative process and testing begin.

-As much as we would like implementation to occur through a single email where you attach a PDF copy of the brand guidelines, consistent execution will require an upfront meeting where you review all marketing collateral to identify ways to incorporate the new identity into this format.
+As much as we would like implementation to occur through a single email with a PDF copy of the brand guidelines attached, consistent execution will require an upfront meeting where you review all marketing collateral to identify ways to incorporate the new identity into this format.
 Then, you must continuously monitor these marketing strategy changes, ensuring all internal and external individuals do not revert to any aspect of the previous branding.

 How you broadcast a rebrand is nearly as significant as the change itself.
 A company brand strategist or manager must create a well-developed PR campaign that brings substantial awareness to the new look.
 The marketing department will also need to step in and make a specific launch campaign published through social media, email, and digital or in-store marketing.